Johannisnacht in Mainz

 Arrival and event area

-With the public transport in Mainz it is easy and convenient to get to the Johannisnacht area.
+It is easy and convenient to get to the Johannisnacht area in the Mainz city center by public transport.

 In direct vicinity of the event area the following stops are located: